Freephone helpline: 0800 917 8495

 On 17th October 2012 at 11am prompt we arrived for our appointment at Sheffield Children’s EDS clinic, during the appointment they took photos of Annabelle, discussed our family history and many more details, all the time during the appointment it was hard to concentrate as Annabelle was in her usual full on hyper mode.
 We then waited in the reception area for a short while before being called for her skin biopsy.

-Due to the size of the treatment room it was decided Jared would go in with Annabelle for her biopsy, she was in high spirits, laughing and smiling, little did she know what was about to happen.
+Due to the size of the treatment room, it was decided Jared would go in with Annabelle for her biopsy, she was in high spirits, laughing and smiling, little did she know what was about to happen.
 Jared and Annabelle held each other’s hand during the biopsy, they then took the skin from her upper right arm and within seconds Annabelle instantaneously squeezed Jared's hand so tight with tears streaming down her face.

 Jared said to Annabelle “We are so sorry for the pain but this will hopefully lead us to finding answers for you” this was heart breaking for any parent but had to be done.